m-mgk/watershed-delination-and-stream-network/README.md

 8. Compute the principal channel length and average slope.
 9. Generate and save plots for various stages of the analysis.
 10. Create an interactive map with the catchment boundary and river network.
+11. It also gets the watershed area from Global Watershed API to compare the results

 ## Outputs